SDGforskning/sdg-tagger/src/phrases/README.md

 ## Logic rules format <a name="logic-rules"></a>
 - The entire rule must be embraces by one parenthesis ().
 - Only the operators 'not', '&', '|' are permitted.
 - All references to termlists or to pre-searches MUST be inside square brackets.
-Only small letters, numbers and underscores are permitted within these brackets.
+Only letters, numbers and underscores are permitted within these brackets.
 No whitespaces.
-The text within each backet MUST correspond to the "name" of a termlist, or the "name" of a "pre-search" in the same file.
+The text within each backet MUST correspond to
+    1. the "name" of a termlist within the same phrase
+    2. the "name" of a "pre-search" in the same file
+    3. the "name" og a phrase in `countries.json`
 - Parentesis can be nested.
 - The operators 'not', '&', '|' must have at least one blank space before and after.